 scholarships each year to sophomore and higher students in the program who meet the following qualifications:

 Living Business offers Ross School of Business first-year students a residential community that champions the goals and values of Ross.
-Living Business aims to create a strong cohort of Ross advocates that represent diverse backgrounds and interests, and who are highly engaged throughout their time at Ross.
+Living Business aims to create a strong cohort of Ross advocates that represent diverse backgrounds and interests, and who are highly engaged within the Ross community..

-Student residents have access to community programming that encourages them to think meaningfully about the school’s mission to “build a better world through business.”
+Residents in the Living Business Community, or “LBC,” have access to programming and a network that encourages meaningful introspection about Ross’s mission to “build a better world through business.”
 Residents will also gain an enhanced academic experience, a supportive community, and professional skill development by networking with alumni and local entrepreneurs and engaging in off-campus experiential learning.
-Residing in the Living Business Theme Community is a unique opportunity for first-year students to connect with their cohort in a non-academic setting, while taking advantage of co-curricular activities that further their familiarity and involvement with Ross.
+Residing in the LBC is a transformative opportunity for first-year students to connect with their cohort in a non-academic setting, while taking advantage of co-curricular activities that further their familiarity and involvement with Ross.

 The Transfer Year Experience (TYE) is a community designed to support the transition of transfer students from their previous institution to the University of Michigan.
 TYE allows transfer students access to a community where they feel immediately at home, learn to navigate campus resources and build intentional and lasting connections.